javierburgosv/dcnn-upscaler/README.md

 :mag: About
 ----
 This is a basic experiment to learn about image processing using Keras.
 The trained model is being deployed on this [repository](https://github.com/javierburgosv/picplus-image-upscaler) to showcase the results as part of a full stack data science demo project.

+Feel free to fork this repo and experiment with the code.